adamhrv/vframe/README.md

 VFRAME is still under development and code is subject to major changes.

 The recommended way to use this repo is with building a custom version of OpenCV to utilize NVIDIA GPUs for DNN inference.
-The Conda environment yaml only include a CPU version of OpenCV.
+The Conda environment yaml only includes a CPU version of OpenCV.

 ## Setup Conda Environment